Alfred Lindon

 Alfred Lindon (born Abner Lindenbaum; c.
 1867 – 1948) was a Polish jeweller from a poor Jewish background who became an expert on pearls.
 He married into the Citroën family and built an important collection of modern art that was looted by the Nazis in occupied Paris during the Second World War.
 He lived to see some of his paintings returned, although others were returned to his heirs after his death.

 Early life and family

 Lindon was born Abner Lindenbaum around 1867 at Kraków in the Grand Duchy of Kraków, a territory that is now in Poland but at the time was part of Galicia in the Austro-Hungarian Empire.
 His father was Moses Lindenbaum, and his mother was Caroline Weil.
-He married Fernande Citroën (1874-1963), sister of the motor manufacturer André Citroën, and they had five sons – Lucien, Maxime, Raymond, Maurice and Jacques.
+He married Fernande Citroën (1874-1963), sister of the motor manufacturer André Citroën, and they had five sons – Lucien, Maxime, Raymond, Maurice and Jacques — and a daughter, Sonia.
 His grandson Jérôme Lindon (1925-2001), Raymond's son, became an important figure in French publishing.
 His great-grandsons are the journalist and writer Mathieu Lindon, and the actor Vincent Lindon.